-Name and explain ways to regulate the cell cycle by external and intracellular signals.
+Understand ways to regulate the cell cycle by external and intracellular signals.

-Describe and explain the role of kinases, retinoblastoma protein (pRb), and the relationship between p53 and p21 proteins.
+Understand the role of kinases, retinoblastoma protein (pRb), and the relationship between p53 and p21 proteins.

 Explain the role of protooncogenes in cell growth control and the principles of transformation into oncogenes.